 Finally, try to keep him away from areas with high concentrations of other animals – particularly sick or feral ones.

-Many potential reasons a dog might develop scabs on his back.
+There are many potential reasons a dog might develop scabs on his back.
 If your Dog exhibits this symptom, it’s important to take him to the veterinarian for a diagnosis and treatment plan.

-Until you know what’s causing the scabs, it’s best to refrain from using topical treatments or home remedies, as these could worsen the problem.
+Until you know what’s causing the scabs, it’s best to refrain from topical treatments or home remedies, as these could worsen the problem.